 Figure V.1 shows the standard deviation (SD) between the 360 s average value and different time periods.
-These were estimated by the several average values calculated during successive time periods.
-For example, SD values at 60 s were estimated by the six values averaged during 1~60, 61~120, 121~180, 181~240, 241~300, and 301~360 s.
-The maximum SD among all base stations occurred in the case of base station No. 6, and its value was 0.58 dB at 10 s.
+These were estimated by several average values calculated during successive time periods.
+For example, SD values at 60 s were estimated by the six values averaged during $1\sim60$ , $61\sim120$ , $121\sim180$ , $181\sim240$ , $241\sim300$ , and $301\sim360$ s.
+The maximum SD among all BSs occurred in the case of BS No. 6, and its value was 0.58 dB at 10 s.

-In [b-Kim] these deviations were compared with the standard uncertainty for measurement drift.
-That is, the maximum permissible SD which is less than the standard uncertainty for repeated measurements was found.
-The estimated standard uncertainties by repeated measurements were in the range of 0.09 to 0.40 dB (t-distribution; t{.025}=2.05, degree of freedom 29 for each of the base stations).
-So, a maximum value of 0.4 dB was selected in [b-Kim] as the criterion for averaging time reduction.
-According to Figure V.1 this corresponds to a minimum averaging period of 60 s for field strength measurements of BS.
+In [b-Kim, 2010] these deviations were compared with the standard uncertainty for measurement drift.
+That is, the maximum permissible SD that is less than the standard uncertainty for repeated measurements was found.
+The estimated standard uncertainties by repeated measurements were in the range of 0.09 to 0.40 dB (t-distribution; $t{.025} = 2.05$ , degree of freedom 29 for each of the BSs).
+So, a maximum value of 0.4 dB was selected in [b-Kim, 2010] as the criterion for averaging time reduction.
+According to Figure V.1 this corresponds to a minimum averaging period of 60 s for field strength measurements in a BS.

-Figure V.1 - SD for different averaging times compared with that of 360 s
+Figure V.1 - Standard deviation for different averaging times compared with that of 360 s

-Based on these results, in Korea, one min is considered sufficient to evaluate human exposure to EMFs from mobile telephone base stations.
+Based on these results, in Korea, 1 min is considered sufficient to evaluate human exposure to EMFs from mobile telephone BSs.
 Other measurements averaging time may be used, provided that their rationale and applicability are defined and documented.